The-OpenROAD-Project-Attic/ioPlacer/README.md

-# IO Placement
+# ioPlacer

-IO Placement finds an near-optimal placement for IO pins through the use of a Hungarian Algorithm.
+ioPlacer finds an near-optimal placement for IO pins through the use of a Hungarian Matching Algorithm.

 ## Getting Started
 #### Pre-Requisite